In this article we will see what is immutability and why it's important for a React applications. it explains immutable.js for ReactJS Developers

 For Example, let's say, we have a constant variable in javascript.

-1const getValue = "Some Value"
+const getValue = "Some Value";

 we cannot modify the constant variable after it is assigned. it will throw an error. it is immutability

-1getValue = "Change Value"
+getValue = "Change Value";

 Let's understand this concept with an analogy.
 Let's say you are saving money in your bank account.
 Above all ,you want to analyze how much you save every month.
 Therefore , to analyze this, you need to have a track of your previous months savings.